Skip to content

 • Continue to hold diuretics.
 LVP is still generally considered safe even in HRS if indicated by tense ascites (account for albumin repletion from LVP and HRS protocol).
 This can be attending specific and would confirm prior to performing

-• Therapy is generally continued until HRS is reversed or the hepatology attending deems it refractory to medical treatment
+• Therapy is generally continued until HRS is reversed or the hepatology attending deems it refractory to medical treatment.
+(Per guidelines, protocol normally discontinued if Cr remains at pretreatment level or above >4 days)

 • Patients with HRS-NAKI (formerly type II HRS) may respond to the above therapies, but recurrence of renal dysfunction after withdrawal of vasoconstrictors is the norm and thus current guidelines do not recommend them for this scenario